Package Leaflet: Information for the User

 The following side effects were observed during clinical studies conducted in specific age groups.

-Very common (can occur in more than 1 in 10 people):
+Very common (may occur in more than 1 in 10 people):

-Common (can occur up to 1 in 10 people):
+Common (may occur in up to 1 in 10 people):

-Very common (can occur in more than 1 in 10 people):
+Very common (may occur in more than 1 in 10 people):

-Common (can occur up to 1 in 10 people):
+Common (may occur in up to 1 in 10 people):

-Very common (can occur in more than 1 in 10 people):
+Very common (may occur in more than 1 in 10 people):

-Common (can occur up to 1 in 10 people):
+Common (may occur in up to 1 in 10 people):

 Reporting of side effects

-Do not use Triaxis after the expiration date that appears on the packaging and label after CAD/EXP.
-The expiration date is the last day of the month indicated.
+Do not use Triaxis after the expiry date which is stated on the carton and label after EXP.
+The expiry date is the last day of the month shown.

 The active principles of each dose (0.5 ml) of the vaccine are:

-Aluminium phosphate is included in the vaccine as an adjuvant.
-Adjuvants are substances included in certain vaccines to accelerate, improve and/or prolong the protective effects of the vaccines.
+Aluminum phosphate is included in the vaccine as an adjuvant.
+Adjuvants are substances included in certain vaccines to accelerate, enhance and/or prolong the protective effects of the vaccines.

 Triaxis is presented as an injectable suspension in a pre-filled syringe (0.5 ml):

-It contains a natural rubber latex derivative (latex) in the stopper at the end of the pre-filled syringe.
+It contains a derivative of natural rubber latex (latex rubber) in the plug at the end of the pre-filled syringe.

 Only some package sizes may be marketed.

-The normal appearance of the vaccine is a white and turbid suspension, which may sediment during storage.
-After proper agitation, the liquid has a uniform white appearance.
+The normal appearance of the vaccine is a white and turbid suspension, which may sediment during storage and form lumpy or scaly aggregates.
+After correct agitation, the liquid has a uniform white appearance.
+If there are aggregates, the product can be shaken again until a uniform suspension is obtained.

 Sanofi Winthrop Industrie